brianglass/anastasis/files/lenten_vespers_1.md

 Amen.
 Lord, have mercy. **(x12)**

                                                 On Fridays
-After the LordÂ’s Prayer, the Apolytikion and Theotokion of the day followed by the usual Litany and the Prayer of St Ephrem, once, with three prostrations
+After the Lord’s Prayer, the Apolytikion and Theotokion of the day followed by the usual Litany and the Prayer of St Ephrem, once, with three prostrations

 Then the following prayer.